Skip to main content

 Hairpin Structures

 Hairpin structures are formed when complementary sequences within a single strand of RNA base-pair with each other, creating a loop.
-In the trp operon, the formation of alternative hairpins in the leader sequence determines whether transcription will terminate or proceed.
-The presence of a terminator hairpin signals the RNA polymerase to stop transcription, while an antiterminator hairpin allows transcription to continue, thus playing a critical role in the regulation of gene expression.
+In the trp operon, the formation of alternative hairpins in the leader sequence determines whether transcription will continue or terminate.
+The presence of a terminator hairpin signals the RNA polymerase to stop transcription, while an antiterminator hairpin allows transcription to proceed, illustrating the dynamic regulation of gene expression.

 Recommended video: